abrahamoshel/kata_starter/README.md

 $ bundle install
 ```

-if you would like autotest to run as you are coding:
+if you would like guard to run as you are coding:

 ```
-$ autotest
+$ bundle exec guard
 ```
 it will auto run the rsepc test when a a test is edited or created as well
 if your code is changed.